stephenjayakar/stephenjayakar.github.io/content/posts/chatgpt-not-compiler.md

 ![decomp asm diff](/images/decomp-asm-diff.png)

-This is pretty rough; that means that variable declaration order matters even if it _in no way_ affects execution.
-Oof.
+This is pretty rough; that means that variable declaration order matters even if it doesn't affect execution.
+Also, while these are small errors, there are really strange ways to massage the C code in order to get the compiler to spit out some ASM; you'll notice this especially when it's code that triggers a compiler bug.

 Now you might reasonably ask, why do we want the exact same assembly?
 Some reasons that are non-exhaustive:
 * We want to be able to build the exact ROM of the game.
-This is the easiest way to verify that the project is 100% there, whereas verifying logical equivalentness is non-trivial
+This is the easiest way to verify that the game was completely decompiled, as verifying logical equivalence is non-trivial
 * Some existing understanding / mods of the game being decompiled rely on the program being laid out the exact same way.
 Modifying this extensively will make those (albeit brittle) changes not work anymore

-Now, it's going to get more technical.
-First, some background info!

-# Background info

 ### File types